-The DAX 30 is the benchmark Stock Market Index in Germany.
-Also known as the Deutscher Aktienindex, this important index provides an overview of the overall economic performance of the country.
-The DAX 30 is an important way for Australian traders to gauge investor sentiment towards German equities.
+The DAX 30 is the benchmark Stock Market Index (known as the Deutscher Aktienindex), in German Stock Indices and overall economic performance of the country, which lends itself to investor sentiment towards German equities.

-The DAX 30 index began with a base value of 1,000 on 30 December 1987.
-Since that time, it has been through many mergers, bankruptcies, takeovers and restructures, all of which led to an unstable outlook and negative investor sentiment.
+The index began with a base value of 1,000 on 30 December 1987, and over the years the DAX has been through many mergers, bankruptcies, takeovers and restructures which brought about an unstable outlook and negative investor sentiment.

 DAX 30 Index composition

-|Company||Index weighting (%)|
+|Companies||index weighting (%)|

 Factors that influence the overall index price